gtxaspec/wz_flash-helper/docs/README_restore.md

 ## ℹ️ Notes

-- There is no option to restore your boot partition to avoid accidentally corrupting it.
-- For the backup operation to start, `switch_profile` option must be disabled, like in the above configurations.
+- For the backup operation to start, the `switch_profile` option must be disabled, like in the above configurations.
 If both the `restore_partitions` and `switch_profile` options are enabled, both operations will not be done.
 - All partition restore images must come with their .sha256sum files for integrity verification.
 - During the restore operation, the red LED would be blinking every second.
 - Typically, the restore operation takes about 2 minutes (excluding load time).